Rights Advocates Warn Russian Domestic Abuse Law Will 'Protect The Oppressor'

 "The law mentions one blow, but with one blow, you can kill someone," she said.
 "What kind of husbands, what kind of families, will we have with that law?
 What kind of relationships will we have in our society?
 Is that normal?"

-The young mother and her two-month-old baby are among five women and nine children staying in the two-story house on the grounds of a Russian Orthodox monastery.
+The young mother and her 2-month-old baby are among five women and nine children staying in the two-story house on the grounds of a Russian Orthodox monastery.
 It is one of just a handful of shelters serving the Moscow metropolitan area.
 For a population of more than 12 million, the city has "fewer than 150 shelter spaces," according to Human Rights Watch.

 Backers of the new law, including the Russian Orthodox Church, argued that it would protect families by keeping the government out of one-time domestic disputes that don't result in serious bodily harm.
 But human rights groups and other critics say it makes women more vulnerable to abuse.